JoniJohn/flutter_sqflite_plays/README.md

 Most records are added with automatic IDs.

 > Read:
 Reading records from tables.
+KEY WIDGETS [ FUTUREBUILDER, LISTVIEWBUILDER ]

 > Update:
 Updating existing records.

 > Delete:
 Deleting of records.
 Which should involve referenced records.
+KEY WIDGET [ DISMISSIBLE ]

 # In this project we will cover the following as well: